eriktaubeneck/ordbok/README.md

  - Add advanced Example to README.md
  - Add support for more file types (JSON, maybe XML?)
  - Add integrated support for other frameworks (Pyramid, Django, etc.)
- - Add ability to specify where to look in environment for a variable (e.g. you want to look for `KEY` at `HEROKU_PROVIDED_VALUE` rather than `ORDBOK_KEY` in the environment.
  - Add a private config file type, where an encrypted version of the file could exist in the repo, and a password could be set in the environment where the private keys are used.
 Will require integration with Flask-Script to provide methods to decrypt locally with the password, edit keys, and re-encrypt.